Understanding the Potential of TENs

 Developing Thermal Network Impact Potential and Advancing Regulatory Prototypes

-Description: While TENs are a promising solution for neighbourhood-scale decarbonization, the area-based planning approaches that are needed for them to reach scale are only just emerging in Canada.
+While TENs are a promising solution for neighbourhood-scale decarbonization, the area-based planning approaches that are needed for them to reach scale are only just emerging in Canada.
 This project aims to clarify the economic opportunities associated with TENs and area-based planning approaches, and to find ways to embed those approaches into regulations at the municipal, provincial, and federal level.
-Ultimately, we aim to provide analysis, decision support tools, and prototype policies that can help broaden the use of TENs as a complement to other building-by-building decarbonization tools.
+Ultimately, we aim to provide analysis, decision support tools, and prototype policies that can help broaden the use of TENs where appropriate as a complement to other building-by-building decarbonization tools.

 Project Funder(s):